 Final thoughts…

 Copper plays an essential role in keeping us healthy.
-While the majority of people are able to get enough copper by eating a healthy, balanced diet, certain health conditions such as Crohn’s disease or having gastric bypass surgery can increase the risk of copper deficiency.
+While most people can get enough copper through a healthy, balanced diet, certain health conditions, such as Crohn’s disease or having gastric bypass surgery, can increase the risk of copper deficiency.

-For further reading, head over to the diet and nutrition section of our website where you’ll find other essential vitamin and mineral guides, such as vitamin A, C, and K, potassium, and magnesium.
+For further reading, head over to our diet and nutrition section, where you’ll find other essential vitamin and mineral guides, such as vitamin A, C, and K, potassium, and magnesium.